Pawikoski/olx-api-wrapper/README.md

 Below are examples demonstrating the usage of `olx-api-wrapper` in your project.
 Please note that you require an access token to execute the actions described below.

 Each section from the OLX API documentation corresponds to a separate object within `olx-api-wrapper`.
 For instance, the section Users in the documentation is represented as olx.Users.
 Additionally, each endpoint mentioned in the documentation corresponds to a single method.
-For example, the 'Get user' endpoint becomes the method `olx.Users().get_user(user_id)`.
+For example, the 'Get user' endpoint becomes the method `olx.partner.Users().get_user(user_id)`.

 If a method returns a value, it will be in the form of a dataclass object.
 This facilitates ease of use and clarity due to type hints.
 You can access values as properties, for example, `user_values.email`.